Skip to content

 sase axe stop Stop the orchestrator gracefully

-sase axe chop list List configured chops
+sase axe chop list List configured chops with status (-a adds scripts)

 sase axe chop run <name> Run a single chop in the foreground